bkuhn/talks/Open-World-Forum-2012/AGPLv3/agplv3.markdown

 + Has today's developer chased a bug from the top to the bottom?

-+ Will tommorow's developer ever need to?
++ Will tomorrow's developer ever need to?
        + Is the complexity too much anyway?

 + Will tomorrow's developer care?